-Clinical trials may be carried out using treatments that are new, treatments that are already available for other diseases or a combination of both.
+Clinical trials study treatments that are new, treatments that are already available for other diseases or a combination of both.
 Since all cancers are different, a drug that is already approved by the FDA to treat one type of cancer may not be approved to treat pancreatic cancer.
-In order for any pancreatic cancer therapy to be approved, it must pass through the clinical trial process involving patients who have pancreatic cancer.
+In order for any pancreatic cancer therapy to be approved, patients with pancreatic cancer must participate in the clinical trial.
 The FDA closely monitors clinical trials to protect the participants and the general public.
 Clinical trials are the safest and quickest way to confirm whether new treatments are effective and beneficial for patients.